O2 waives the exit fee on death – but the handset debt still stands

 Summary

 Call O2’s bereavement team on 0800 090 1820 (free, seven days a week).
 Have the mobile number or account number ready, along with your name and relationship to the deceased.
 Early termination fees are waived as a published policy.
-Any outstanding device finance remains a liability of the estate.
-The account will be closed within seven working days.
+Any outstanding device finance – whether through a standard loan or an O2 Refresh Device Plan – remains a liability of the estate, not of individual family members.

 If the deceased had Virgin Media Mobile, the same phone number applies – one call covers both.
 For Virgin Media broadband or TV, call Virgin Media separately on 0800 952 2302.